Victoria-Farr/victoria-h-farr-com/readme.md

 ![Victoria Farr Screenshot Banner](img/victoria-readme-header.png)

-# Victoria Farr portfolio site
+# Victoria Farr 'portfolio site'

 A simple portfolio site concept for a web developer with information for potential clients and employers about her skillset, portfolio of work, and contact information.